bapibiswas100808/pro-assignment-ten-client/README.md

 - By utilizing MongoDB for server-side data storage, my website can efficiently manage and retrieve data, offering scalability and performance benefits for handling dynamic content.

-- My website is designed to be responsive across all devices, ensuring seamless user experiences regardless of screen size or device type.

 - npm packages used: React Simple Typewriter and React Tooltip

-- My selected Category is : Website Themes: (Art & Craft Store) Jute & wooden Crafts